juhasev/sample-ninja-help/sub-panel-box.md

 # Sub Panels

-Each sub panel is its own independent community each with their own independent look and feel for all their communications.
+Each sub panel is its own independent community each with their own independent look and feel.

 Click on the top buttons to configure **Email templates**, **Landing Pages** and **Settings**.
 Sub Panel logo can be changed simply by clicking on the logo or the upload button (if logo has not yet been uploaded).